codedog2/mineDB/README.md

 # MineDB

-MineDB is a simple database implemented by Java, some principles are referenced from MySQL,PostgreSQL and SQLLite,
+MineDB is a simple database implemented by Java

+some principles are referenced from MySQL,PostgreSQL and SQLLite

 the project implemented: